dwastberg/pyraymesh/README.md

     print(f"Triangle {mesh.vertices[mesh.faces[t_id]]} is potentially intersected by the ray.")
 ```

-Note that the current implementation traverses the entire BVH, even if you break early from the loop.
+Note that the current implementation traverses the entire BVH when the method is called, even if you break early from the loop.
 For huge
 meshes, this can be a performance bottleneck.
 Hopefully, this will be fixed in future versions.